About Dr Niamh Bhalla

 Niamh completed her PhD at The Courtauld Institute of Art in 2014, entitled Social Histories of the Last Judgement in Byzantine Art.
 Her research focuses on using critical theory to open up fresh insights into the social agency of classical and medieval imagery.
 She explores themes such as space, memory, the body, gender and rhetoric in relation to the experience of visual imagery.

-Niamh is Project Manager and Research Assistant for the Getty Connecting Art Histories Initiative at The Courtauld Institute of Art, an international research project, funded by the Getty Foundation in Los Angeles (Crossing Frontiers: Christians, Muslims and their art in Eastern Anatolia and the Caucasus).
-Niamh is also AHRC Research Network Coordinator for The Victoria and Albert Museum, where she manages an international research network, Architectural Models in Context: Creativity, skill and spectacle based at the V&A Museum and in partnership with the Sorbonne, Sir John Soane’s Museum and the Royal Institute of British Architects, amongst others.
+From 2015 to 2019, Niamh was Project Manager and Research Assistant for the Getty Connecting Art Histories Initiative at The Courtauld Institute of Art, an international research project, funded by the Getty Foundation in Los Angeles (Crossing Frontiers: Christians, Muslims and their art in Eastern Anatolia and the Caucasus).
+Niamh was also AHRC Research Network Coordinator for The Victoria and Albert Museum, where she managed an international research network, Architectural Models in Context: Creativity, skill and spectacle based at the V&A Museum and in partnership with the Sorbonne, Sir John Soane’s Museum and the Royal Institute of British Architects, amongst others.

 Bhalla, N., “Christian Ivories: containment, manipulation and the creation of meaning”, M. Ellison & M. E. Jensen, (eds.)
 The Routledge Handbook of Early Christian Art (Routledge, 2018)

 Bhalla, N., “Chapter 16: Ivory”, The Cambridge Encyclopaedia of the Art and Archaeology of Late Antiquity, O. Brandt, J. Magness & L. Rutgers (eds.)
 (Forthcoming, Cambridge University Press, 2018)